Aristiana/mimetypes-link-icons/readme.txt

 2. Screenshot of plugin in action.

 == Changelog ==

+= 1.0.3 =
+* Added new file type icons at request of benlikespizza - ppt, skp, dwg, dwf, jpg

 = 1.0.2 =
 * Fixed Bug that caused icons not to appear when some conflicting plugins were installed